EdgeFirstAI/documentation/docs/index.md

     <figcaption>Both Projects</figcaption>
     </figure>

-The next sections will invite you to follow along the end-to-end workflow for recording a video or capturing images using a mobile device and then upload the captured data into EdgeFirst Studio for annotation and then model training, validation, and deployment on various platforms.
+The next sections will invite you to follow along the end-to-end workflow for recording a video or capturing images using a phone and then upload the captured data into EdgeFirst Studio for annotation and then model training, validation, and deployment on various platforms.

 !!! warning
-    It is recommended to use a mobile device connected to a Wifi network.
+    It is recommended to use a phone connected to a Wifi network.
 A device connected to mobile data might be subject to intense usage when uploading files as video files or image files can be large in size.
 In the examples below, the video file used was ~15MB and the image files were ~2MB.

-## Capture Data Using a Mobile Device
+## Capture with a Phone

-The examples below will show capturing image samples of coffee cups for training a Vision model that detects coffee cups.
+The examples below will show capturing image samples of coffee cups using a phone for training a Vision model that detects coffee cups.
 However, you can choose any type of objects in your dataset.

 To capture samples of coffee cups, you can record a video as shown below.
 In this example, a five second video was recorded.